How Long Does THC Stay in Your Hair?

 When THC enters the body, it is metabolized into a byproduct called THC-COOH, the substance detected in drug tests to give a positive result.
 The body can store this byproduct in places like fat cells for weeks or months.

-To conduct a hair follicle test, clinicians will collect 100 to 120 strands of hair from either the head or other places on the body.
-The hair is then sent to the lab for testing.
+Clinicians can detect cannabis up to 90 days after its usage in hair follicles.5 To conduct a hair follicle test, clinicians collect 90 to 120 strands of hair from the head or other body parts and send them to the lab for testing.

-Hair follicle tests have also been linked to racial bias.
-One review found that some drug compounds link to melanin, a compound found in darker hair.
-In comparison to less pigmented hair, higher concentrations of drugs were found in darker hair, despite equal administration of drug dosage.⁸
+Hair follicle tests have been linked to racial bias.
+Research has found that some drug compounds link to melanin, a compound found in darker hair.
+In comparison to less pigmented hair, higher concentrations of drugs were found in darker hair despite equal drug dosage administration.7

 How to Pass a Hair Drug Test